npgsql/doc/doc/connection-string-parameters.md

     <tr>
       <td>Integrated Security</td>
       <td>
-        Whether to use Windows integrated security to log in.
+        Whether to use integrated security to log in (GSS/SSPI), currently supported on Windows only.
         <a href="security.html">See docs for more info</a>.
       </td>
       <td>false</td>